MrSpaar/Dpy-PolyBot/README.md

 This module generates temporary voice channels :

-- Use `!set prefix <something>` to set a prefix.
-- Every voice channel that contain this prefix will generate a temporary channel when a member joins it.
+- Every voice channel that contain [this prefix](https://github.com/MrSpaar/PolyBot/blob/master/events/channels.py#L18) will generate a temporary channel when a member joins it.
 - A text channel is generated along with the voice channel.
 - Both of them are deleted when the voice channel is empty.

 ### • 📝 [Logs](https://github.com/MrSpaar/PolyBot/blob/master/events/logs.py)

-Log channel can be set using `!set logs <channel id>`.
+Log channel can be set using `!set logs <channel>`.

 |            Log             |                  Informations showed                  |
 |----------------------------|-------------------------------------------------------|